ricmclaughlin/ricmclaughlin.github.com/_posts/2016-10-08-aws-elasticache.md

 title: "AWS SysOps - ElastiCache"
 description: ""
 category: posts
-tags: [aws, sysops, solutionsarch]
+tags: [aws, elasticache, aws-services, aws-solutions-arch-pro]
 ---
 {% include JB/setup %}

-# Overview
-ElastiCache is a managed service the provides caching services for apps.
+[ElastiCache ](https://aws.amazon.com/elasticache/) is a managed service the provides caching services for apps.
 There are two engines available from ElastiCache: Redis and memecached.
 The signifigant differences between memcached and redis make for differences in monitoring and scaling.

 ElastiCache only backs up Redis clusters.
 Snapshots backup the data for the entire cluster at a specific time and probably cause a performance degradation.
 Try to backup read replicas!
 Multi-AZ friendly.

+## Monitoring

+[What Elasticache Metrics to Monitor](http://docs.aws.amazon.com/AmazonElastiCache/latest/UserGuide/CacheMetrics.WhichShouldIMonitor.html) is a giant question and largely based on which caching engine is in use.

 ## memcached

 multithreaded; and performs well up to 90% utilization then increase size of node or # of nodes

 | **Metric**  | **Description**  |**Solution**  |